v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   > The following descriptions have been revised to reflect this behavior.
 The reversal of settings will be fixed in a future update to this security baseline.

   - When set to *Not configured*, Windows Hello is enabled, and the device provisions Windows Hello for Business.
-  - When set to *Yes*, the baseline does not affect the policy setting of the device.
+  - When set to *Yes*, the baseline doesn't affect the policy setting of the device.
 This means that if Windows Hello for Business is disabled on a device, it remains disabled.
-If its enabled, it remains enabled.
+If it's enabled, it remains enabled.
   <!-- expected behavior
   - When set to *Yes*, you  enable this policy and the device provisions Windows Hello for Business.
   - When set to *Not configured*, the baseline does not affect the policy setting of the device.
 This means that if Windows Hello for Business is disabled on a device, it remains disabled.
 If its enabled, it remains enabled.
   -->

-  You cannot disable Windows Hello for Business through this baseline.
+  You can't disable Windows Hello for Business through this baseline.
 You can disable Windows Hello for Business when you configure [Windows enrollment](windows-hello.md), or as part of a device configuration profile for [identity protection](identity-protection-configure.md).

   **Default**: Yes